Minuteman Catalog Help

 Records for juvenile materials have one of the following 2 phrases in the Subject field

 So eliminating records with "Juvenile" in the subject heading should result in only adult materials.
 (A possible exception is those new records which have not yet had any Subject headings added to the record).
-You can see the Subject headings by displaying either the Find Similar Items tab or the Full Record tab display when you are viewing an individual entry.
+You can see the Subject headings by displaying the full record (just click on the title).

 What are the meanings of the Statuses in the Minuteman Library Network catalog?